You Win Again (Bee Gees song)

 "You Win Again" is a song written by Barry, Robin and Maurice Gibb and performed by the Bee Gees.
 The song was produced by the brothers, Arif Mardin and Brian Tench.
 It was released as the first single on 7 September 1987 by Warner Records, from their seventeenth studio album E.S.P.
 (1987).
 It was also their first single released from the record label.
 The song marked the start of the group's comeback, becoming a No. 1 hit in many European countries, including topping the UK Singles Chart—their first to do so in over eight years—and making them the first group to score a UK No. 1 hit in each of three decades: the 1960s, 1970s, and 1980s.

 As songwriters, the Gibb brothers received the 1987 British Academy's Ivor Novello award for Best Song Musically and Lyrically.
 In 1988, the band received a Brit Award nomination for Best British Group.
 In a UK television special on ITV in December 2011, it was voted second (behind "How Deep Is Your Love") on The Nation's Favourite Bee Gees Song.

+The single cover photograph show the Gibb brothers at Castlerigg stone circle near Keswick in England's Lake District.